jasonfsmitty/krach/readme.md

 * http://elynah.com/tbrw/tbrw.cgi?krach - a comprehensive walkthrough of KRACH, and different algorithms that may be used.
 * http://dbaker.50webs.com/method.html - another comprehensive walkthrough of KRACH
 * [2022-2023 NCAA Women’s Hockey KRACH Calculator](https://www.bcinterruption.com/boston-college-bc-eagles-mens-womens-hockey-ranking-calculators/23433182/2022-2023-ncaa-womens-hockey-krach-calculator) - KRACH ratings implemented within Excel (via hidden worksheets).
 * https://github.com/sezenack/Bradley-Terry-Sports-Model - Python implementation of KRACH that reads/writes to Excel spreadsheets.
 Initially tried modifying for AHF, but the algorithm used does not support undefeated teams.
-Between that, and other customizations for AHF, decided to drop the fork and start from scratch with this tool.
+Between that, and other customizations for AHF, decided to start from scratch with this tool.